DoraBoadi/Data_Quality_Dashboard/README.md

 **Heatmaps & Charts**: Interactive heatmaps and bar charts to analyze trends and highlight outliers.

-**Data Quality Metrics**: Automatic identification of duplicates, missing responses, and inconsistencies.
+**Data Quality Metrics**: Automatic identification of duplicates and inconsistencies.

 **User-Friendly Interface**: Designed using Shiny with responsive layout for easy navigation.